cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 Massive performance improvements of zurbankd
 ---------------------------------------------

-Due to optimizations of zurbankd, the daemon of ZURBank, which serves as backend for exchanges and other integrators, the time to scan and parse new blocks for Omni Layer transactions was massively improved.
+Due to optimizations of zurbankd, the daemon of ZURBank, which serves as backend for exchanges and other integrators, the time to scan and parse new blocks for Zus Layer transactions was massively improved.
 On a regular machine, the time to process a full block could have taken up to 1.5 seconds, which was reduced in this release to about 300 ms.

 Storage of state during initial scanning
 ----------------------------------------

-Currently the state of the Omni Layer is persisted for the last 50 blocks away from the chain tip.
+Currently the state of the Zus Layer is persisted for the last 50 blocks away from the chain tip.

 This is fine in most cases, but during a reparse, when the chain is fully synchronized, no state is stored until the chain tip is reached.
 This is an issue, if the client is shutdown during the reparse, because it must then start from the beginning.